-There may be legitimate differences between the information provided by the family and UIV-generated information.
-If the family disputes the accuracy of UIV data, no adverse action can be taken until the PHA has independently verified the UIV information and the family has been granted the opportunity to contest any adverse findings through the PHA's informal review/hearing processes.
-(For more on UIV and income projection, see section 6-I.C.)
+There may be legitimate differences between the information provided by the family and UIVgenerated information.
+No adverse action can be taken against a family until the PHA has independently verified the UIV information and the family has been granted the opportunity to contest any adverse findings through the PHA's informal review/hearing processes.